seal-questionFrequently Asked Questions

 503

-The server is temporarily unable to handle the client's request due to overload or maintenance.
-The duration of the delay may be included in the server's Retry-After header
+The server is temporarily unable to handle client requests due to overload or maintenance.
+The delay length may be included in the server's Retry-After header

 504